 Last call: Dreamworld's Tower of Terror to close November 3

-Another iconic attraction at Dreamworld is going for good, but some lessons have been learned from the bungled Wipeout closure earlier.
+Another iconic attraction at Dreamworld is going for good, but some lessons have been learned from the bungled Wipeout closure earlier this year.

 It's been no secret that Tower of Terror II at Dreamworld has been on life support for several years.
 An overhaul in 2010 that saw the launch track enclosed and the replacement of the carriage with a new, lighter reverse-facing version gave it a few more years, but today's announcement was to be expected.

 The ride has faced increasing unreliability and periods of unannounced downtime that would often last weeks or months, launches that reach a fraction of the advertised 160km/hr speeds when it did operate, and the sorts of jolts and shudders one would think impossible on a straight length of track, today's announcement was expected sooner rather than later.

 Setting the standard for thrill rides in Australia

 Tower of Terror was built in 1996, though delays with its comissioning saw its opening delayed until January 1997.
 When it did open, it narrowly beat Six Flags Magic Mountain's opening of an identical twin-track version of the same ride, giving Dreamworld the record for the fastest roller coaster in the world, and the first to reach the 100mph milestone.

 At one fell swoop Dreamworld had overshadowed Warner Bros.
 Movie World's own forray into major modern thrill rides with Lethal Weapon.
 With the followup addition of Giant Drop to the same tower less than two years later, Dreamworld had cemented themselves as the thrill ride capital of the Australia.